 - Providing captions on and audio description options in all videos

-- Making sure your web pages don’t contain any images that flash repeatedly
+- Verifying that your web pages don’t contain any images that flash repeatedly

-Another major factor that’s not always considered when designing an online store is the problems some people might have viewing a page correctly because they have an issue with color blindness.
+Another major factor that’s not always considered when designing an online store is visual impairments.
+For example, there are problems some people experience have when viewing a page because they have an issue with color blindness.

 It’s worth remembering that the global figures for color blindness are surprisingly high, with 1:200 women and 1:12 men suffering from color blindness.
-People with this concern have difficulty distinguishing contrasting colors when trying to interpret what they see on a web page or elsewhere.
-This makes it challenging to see different elements on a page that aren’t designed to tackle this issue.
+People with this concern have difficulty distinguishing between colors when interpreting what they see on a web page or elsewhere.
+This concern makes it challenging to see different elements when designers don’t consider color contrast and similar elements.